bazelbuild/bazel-toolchains/rules/experimental/rbe/README.md

 Let's assume that the non-RBE remote execution endpoint provides a macro similar to rbe_exec_properties (say other_re_exec_properties), which populates the same constants (e.g.
 NETWORK_ON) with possibly different dict values.
-In this case, the WORKSPACE would look like this:
+In this case, the WORKSPACE would, presumably, look like this:
 ```
 other_re_exec_properties(
     name = "exec_properties",